Zydeco: Post-war history

-In 2007, after a seven-year effort led by Cynthia and Terrance Simien, zydeco was recognized with a separate category in the Grammy awards, the Grammy Award for Best Zydeco or Cajun Music Album category.
+In 2007, after a seven-year effort led by Cynthia and Terrance Simien, zydeco was recognized with a separate category in the Grammy awards, the Grammy Award for Best Zydeco or Cajun Music Album.
 In 2011, the Grammy awards had a major category restructure, eliminating approximately 40 categories and creating new rules for maintaining a category.
 They eliminated the Best Zydeco or Cajun Music Album category and folded the genres separately into its new "Grammy Award for Best Regional Roots Music Album" category with Native American, Hawaiian, New Orleans Brass band and Mardi Gras Indian, Polka, Gullah, Go-Go and Tejano.
 However, zydeco artists in this new category continue to receive nominations and Grammy awards.
-Since the Simien's changed the vocabulary and the way the Recording Academy recognize this genre, there have been hundreds of Louisiana zydeco artists nominated and several dozen honored with a Grammy award.
+Since the Simiens changed the vocabulary and the way the Recording Academy recognize this genre, there have been hundreds of Louisiana zydeco artists nominated and several dozen honored with a Grammy award.
 It cannot be underestimated how critical this has been in helping to perpetuate and sustain this traditional American roots music genre.

 Another pivotal moment in zydeco music history came in 2009 with the Disney animated film The Princess and the Frog, set in New Orleans.
 Randy Newman produced the soundtrack and requested Terrance Simien to collaborate with him on the zydeco song.
-In 2024, Disney introduced a new ride based on the film at both US theme parks, "Tiana's Bayou Adventure," that includes Terrance Simien and the Zydeco Experience including Marcella Simien.
+In 2024, Disney introduced a new ride based on the film at both US theme parks, "Tiana's Bayou Adventure," which includes Terrance Simien and the Zydeco Experience including Marcella Simien.
 Terence Blanchard and PJ Morton produced the music for the new ride.

 Twenty-first century zydeco artists of note include Lil' Nate (son of Nathan Williams), Leon Chavis, and Rusty Metoyer.
-Andre Thierry has kept the tradition alive on the West Coast, while Corey Arceneaux among other artist perform on the East Coast.
+Andre Thierry has kept the tradition alive on the West Coast, while Corey Arceneaux, among other artists, performs on the East Coast.
 Dwayne Dopsie (son of Rockin' Dopsie) and his band, the Zydeco Hellraisers, were nominated for best Regional Roots Album in the 2017 Grammy Awards.
 In 2024, at the 66th Annual Grammy Awards, Buckwheat Zydeco Jr. (son of the late Buckwheat Zydeco) and the Legendary Ils Sont Partis Band took home the Grammy award for Best Regional Roots Music Album.